QIICR/QuantitativeReporting/docs/introduction.md

 **Your feedback is very important in improving the quality of this guide.**

 To contribute your feedback, you can initiate a discussion for a specific paragraph of text.
-If you mouse over the paragraph while reading [the web version of the book](https://che85.gitbooks.io/quantitativereporting/content/) on gitbooks.io, you should see a **`+`** symbol to the right of the paragraph you are reading.
+If you mouse over the paragraph while reading [the web version of this user guide](https://che85.gitbooks.io/quantitativereporting/content/) on gitbooks.io, you should see a **`+`** symbol to the right of the paragraph you are reading.
 You can click it and initiate a new discussion, as shown in the screenshot below.

 ![](screenshots/gitbook_discussion.png)